robfatland/digitaltwin/README.md

     - Cost includes cloud storage of sensor data
 - Cloud data storage is extremely stable and reliable
 - Data transfer is low maintenance
-    - Built on services rather than hardware
+    - It is built on *services* rather than owned hardware
-        - No servers, no network cards etcetera to maintain
+        - There are no servers, no network cards etcetera
-- No dependency on WiFi
+- There is no dependency on WiFi
 - Maintenance effort centers on the Arduino-based sensor
-    - Stable power supply
+    - It requires a stable power supply
-    - Some degree of ruggedization
-    - Project needs change
-        - Necessitates occasional reprogramming
+    - Ruggedization is generally necessary
+    - Research projects evolve over time
+        - This may result in modifying the Arduino system
+            - Change the hardware configuration
+            - Re-program the Arduino
+            - Re-program the cloud-based serverless data parser
 - Data on the cloud can be made selectively accessible
     - ...to collaborators
     - ...to other approved third parties